athulmurali/searchEngine/README.md

 # searchEngine
-A search engine that operates on custom built BM25 with smoothened likelihood model tf-idf and also on lucene
+A Search Engine that operates on custom built BM25 alongwith smoothened query likelihood model, tf-idf and also on lucene

 Goal : To compare the results and efficiency between various techniques observed.

-Contrubutors:
+Contributors:

 Athul  Muralidharan,